Inventory

 Stock-Out

-A situation where inventory is completely depleted, resulting in the inability to fulfill customer orders.
+A situation where inventory is completely depleted, resulting in the inability to fulfil customer orders.

 Supplier Lead Time

-The time it takes for a supplier to deliver goods after receiving an order, influencing the reorder point for inventory management.
+The time it takes for a supplier to deliver goods after receiving an order, influences the reorder point for inventory management.

 Supply Chain